zhaoda/leo.github.io/README.md

 You're completely free to fork this repository and use it as starting-point for your own Jekyll-site!
 Just remember to change all custom variables within ```config.yml``` before continuing to use the setup. 😸

 I would also recommend you to make some changes to the theme, of course (if not to completely change it).
 So that people aren't confused when visiting your site.

+## About meta-data

+Each article on this site has its own meta-information: The values `title` and `date`.
+The first one is self-explaining, I guess.
+But the second one can be misunderstood: It doesn't contain the date on which the post was originally published, but the one on which it was updated the last time.
+So please adjust the value of this property every time you propose changes on a specific article.

 [1]: https://travis-ci.org/leo/leo.github.io